KIND AND TYPE: F1 hybrid, mid season, short day brown onion (Allium cepaL.)

 BULB SIZE: Medium to large (50 – 90 mm) – bulb size is influenced by the plant population

-BULB NECK SIZE AND QUALITIES: Medium, neat and tight
+BULB NECK SIZE AND QUALITIES: Fine (thin), tight and neat

-BULB TUNIC (SKIN/SCALE LEAF) COLOUR: Good colour: golden brown
+BULB TUNIC (SKIN/SCALE LEAF) COLOUR: Excellent colour: brown

-STORABILITY/SHELF LIFE: Short to moderate (2 to 3 months).
+STORABILITY/SHELF LIFE: Good (3 to 4 months).
 Storage potential depends on the storage conditions (temperature and relative humidity).

 FLESH COLOUR: White